 Causes Of Depression

-Did you know that in Singapore, depression rate is very high?
+Did you know that in Singapore, the depression rate is very high?
 In fact, the country has one of the highest rates of depression in Asia.
-I often wish that depression will go away on its own, so the estimated 7% of us who are depressed will not have to suffer.
+I often wish that depression will go away on its own, so the estimated 1 in 7 of us who are depressed will not have to suffer.
 Sadly, depression does not.
 When depression strikes, it has a strong grip on you.
 Symptoms of depression can worsen over time, and those who do not seek help may start to have suicidal thoughts.
 Professional counselling services in Singapore can help you to improve your mental wellness.

-Most mental health experts agree that brain chemistry plays a major role in depression.
+Most mental health experts agree that brain chemistry plays a major role in major depression.
 The brain has chemicals called dopamine and serotonin.
-These chemicals affect our well-being and our ability to feel pleasure so if the brain doesn’t make enough of these, clinical depression can be felt.
+These chemicals affect our well-being and our ability to feel pleasure so if the brain doesn’t make enough of these, clinical depression sets in.
 But what really comes first, is it the chicken or the egg?
 Just as brain chemistry can affect life, life too can cause changes in the brain.
-Any stressful or traumatic event can greatly contribute to depression.
+Any stressful or traumatic event can greatly contribute to developing depression.

 Common Triggers of Depression